Hafiz Program

-The Hafiz Program (Arabic: برنامج حافز) is a initiative of the Jordanian government aimed to help its young population to find jobs and support digital development in both public and private sectors.
+The Hafiz Program (Arabic: برنامج حافز) is an initiative of the Jordanian government aimed to help its young population to find jobs and support digital development in both public and private sectors.
 This is part of a larger governmental plan to modernize the economy and reduce youth unemployment.
 Even though the name "Hafiz" has a religious connotation, there is no religious context.

 Background

 Rising unemployment, the need for a digitally skilled labor force brought the government to develop an economic modernization vision that include the Hafiz program. the main emphasis is on skilled human capital to face the digital and economic needs.
 Jordan plans for the program to be a practical mechanism to support its broader vision, by reducing unemployment and encouraging employment in digital and administrative roles.
 At the same time is will give public institutions and private enterprises an opportunity to affordably hire and train young workers.

 Objectives

 The program's objectives are to help young jobseekers find jobs, encourage digital progress in government services and consolidate the private sector's ability to hire more workers in areas like IT, online services, and administration.
 By doing this, it will help support Jordan’s national development goals and grow a skilled, professional tech employees.